 In an emergency, dial Triple Zero (000) for police, fire and ambulance.

-When there is no immediate emergency, you can report domestic and family violence to police by phoning Policelink:
+If there is no immediate emergency, you can report DFV to the police by phoning Policelink on 13 14 44.

-- Phone DVConnect on 1800 811 811 if you are escaping domestic and family violence and need a place of safety.
+Phone DVConnect on 1800 811 811 if you are escaping DFV and need a place of safety.

 Phone Triple Zero (000) if you believe a child is in immediate danger or in a life-threatening situation.